heatherflo/fs-journal/journal/02/reflection.md

 ## Prompts
 - What went well this week?
+ I worked all break on concepts and tried to look ahead.
+That really seemed to help me understand the concepts we started learning this week .

 - What did you learn that was a shock or surprise?

 - What are you struggling with?
+Mid-week: Really struggling with the topics.
+Understanding them as they come, but recalling them is hard.
+Even though I practiced all last week, I was really stressed out on Monday when I couldn't get basic design down for the website before even starting to code for function in JS.

 - What would you count as a victory?